Copyright © 2023 Schoonmaker, George, Blomberg, Bryniczka & Welsh P.C. All Rights Reserved.

 Most divorce cases that a Fairfield County divorce lawyer handles often involve issues related to the division of marital property.
 The first step of this process if to identify the parties’ assets, then to value those assets, and then to determine an appropriate distribution of those assets among the two parties.
 If a divorcing couple cannot agree on how to divide their assets and liabilities, the court must divide the property based on the concept of equitable distribution.
 Equitable distribution does not mean that the property will be split evenly, but rather it will be disbursed fairly based on many factors set forth in Conn.
 Gen. Stat. § 46b-81, including but not limited to the length of the marriage, the age of the parties, sources of income, employment, the estate of the parties, the needs of the parties, and the parties contributions to the acquisition, preservation, or appreciation in the value of their respective assets.

 If a divorcing couple has children who are minors, the divorce decree must include detailed information regarding child custody and the custody plan must a child’s best interests.
 The couple is allowed to come up with a child custody arrangement on their own although it will be subject to court approval pursuant to the best interests of the child standard.
+Our child custody lawyer can help guide both parents throughout the process to ensure the welfare of the child.

 Child support is an ongoing, periodic payment made by one parent to the other to help satisfy various childcare expenses.
 Parents are allowed to deviate from state child support guidelines but only in certain circumstances.
 If a parent believes it would be necessary to deviate from the state child support guidelines, it may be wise to speak with an experienced divorce lawyer in Fairfield County to determine whether such a deviation might be allowed in their case and what that deviation may look like.